 Women in Adult Detention Center Gain Hands-On Experience in Braiding Business

-To expand avenues for women when they return to the community, the Sheriff’s Office is now offering hair braiding instruction to eligible female inmates.
+To expand avenues for women when they return to the community, the Sheriff’s Office is offered hair braiding instruction to eligible female inmates.
 This February, nine women in custody began learning the art of braiding as well as important lessons in business.
+On March 12, three participants received certificate of completion for finishing the six-week program.

 Thanks to Ja'Pria Tyler, a professional hair braider and braid instructor, these students are receiving a hands-on opportunity to develop skills and knowledge that can benefit them when they are released and throughout their lives.